decretist/Dissertation/Chapter1/chapter1.md

     might be considered necessary to realizing any aspirations toward institutional permanence, in practice, academic corporations avoided property ownership in the twelfth and thirteenth centuries.
-Indeed, that fact that they tended to rent rather than own the lands and buildings they used could become a powerful weapon in the event of "town vs. gown" conflict, allowing the university to credibly threaten to relocate elsewhere, as the masters and students of Oxford did in 1209.
+Indeed, the fact that they tended to rent rather than own the lands and buildings they used could become a powerful weapon in the event of "town vs. gown" conflict, allowing the university to credibly threaten to relocate elsewhere, as the masters and students of Oxford did in 1209.
     [@rashdall_universities_1936, 406].

-[^13]: The Digest was not recovered all at once, but in three parts:
+[^12]: The Digest was not recovered all at once, but in three parts:
     the *Digestum vetus* (Dig.
 1.1-24.2), the *Infortiatum* (Dig.
     24.3-38.17), and the *Digestum novum* (Dig.
 39.1-50.17).
     [@bellomo_common_1995, 62-63]. [@muller_recovery_1990, 1-29].